 An unusual feature of the Dead Sea is its discharge of asphalt.
 From deep seeps, the Dead Sea constantly spits up small pebbles and blocks of the black substance.
 Asphalt-coated figurines and bitumen-coated Neolithic skulls from archaeological sites have been found.
 Egyptian mummification processes used asphalt imported from the Dead Sea region.

 Furthermore, the Dead Sea area has become a location for health research and potential treatment for several reasons.
 The mineral content of the water; the low content of pollens and other allergens in the atmosphere; the reduced ultraviolet component of solar radiation, and the higher atmospheric pressure at this great depth each may have specific health effects.
 For example, persons experiencing reduced respiratory function from diseases such as cystic fibrosis seem to benefit from the increased atmospheric pressure.

 Sea of Galilee

-No doubt this region is Israel’s top sites.
+No doubt this region is among Israel’s top sites.
 In the wintertime and during springtime the region looks like Europe!
-In the New Testament, much of the ministry of Jesus occurs on the shores of the Sea of Galilee.
+As we very well know, in the New Testament, much of the ministry of Jesus occurs on the shores of the Sea of Galilee.
 In fact, in those days; there was a continuous ribbon development of settlements and villages around the lake and plenty of trade and ferrying by boat.
-The Synoptic Gospels describe how Jesus recruited four of his apostles from the shores of the Kinneret: the fishermen Simon and his brother Andrew and the brothers’ John and James.
+The Synoptic Gospels describe how Jesus recruited four of his apostles from the shores of the Kinneret: the fishermen Simon and his brother Andrew and the brothers John and James.